 You might be tempted to skip the primer to save time and money.
 But remember a quality primer provides a sound base for the new paint, ensuring proper adhesion and enhancing longevity and color accuracy.
 Choosing a primer formulated for your specific siding material, such as wood siding, is essential.
 Skipping the primer, although tempting, often results in uneven color coverage, particularly if the new paint shade differs from the previous one.

 And, when tackling your painting project, it’s wise to hire reputable exterior painting contractors to ensure high-quality paint application.
 They bring knowledge about proper preparation, including pressure washing, and application techniques.
 And let’s be honest, many find tackling such a task overwhelming.
-Contact us so we can talk about the options you have when it comes to house painting.

 FAQs about how often should you paint the exterior of your house